American sturgeon fish

 Sturgeons have elongated body features with a flattened snout and head, seemingly appearing five-sided.
 Their bone structure consists of scutes or plates that cover their head and longitudinal rows along their body.

-A prominent feature of sturgeons is the four tactile barbels, sensory organs that the fish has in the underside of its toothless mouth and which it uses for bottom-feeding small fishes invertebrates and algae.
+A prominent feature of American sturgeon fish is the four tactile barbels, sensory organs that the fish has in the underside of its toothless mouth and which it uses for bottom-feeding small fish invertebrates and algae.

 These fish have a tail fin that’s heterocercal, meaning the lower lobe is shorter than the upper one.
 The first ray of a sturgeon’s pectoral fin is hardened to a bony spine and used to determine the sturgeon’s age.